ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 watsonx ai – RAG with LLM and train as needed. watson orchestrate- workflows and integration(Dedicated) if needed.

-### Enhanced User Experience with watsonx assistance for Voice
+### Conversational User Experience with watsonx Assistance for Voice

 Leveraging IBM's Watson Speech technology, the solution offers a sophisticated user interface that supports multiple languages, ensuring accessibility and convenience for end-users across different regions and linguistic backgrounds.
 The speech-to-text (STT) and text-to-speech (TTS) functionalities are hosted on IBM Cloud and consumed in this pattern.